michaeljfriedman/COS418/raft/src/raft/design.md

 - AppendEntries
   - If AE term < my term, reject message and reply with my term
   - Send Convert To Follower signal (new term = AE term) and wait for ack
+  - If I don't have log[prevLogIndex], reject and reply with my term and next index = 1 + my last log index
-  - If I don't have log[prevLogIndex] or its term doesn't match prevLogTerm, reject and reply with my term
+  - If my log[prevLogIndex].term doesn't match prevLogTerm, reject and reply with my term and next index = the first log index with term log[prevLogIndex].term
   - If one of my log entries conflicts with a new log entry (same index but different terms), delete it and all entries after it
   - Append all new entries *not* already in the log
   - If the leader's commit index > my commit index, set mine to min(leader's, index of my last log entry)